poiudfg/Watering-Reminder/README.md

 # Watering-Reminder
-- use Soil Moisture Sensor Module
+- No use Soil Moisture Sensor Module
+- use copper rods instead